• Promote the policies and objectives of the Military Officers Association of America (MOAA).

 The award recipient from each unit is selected by the senior military instructor at each high school and the PMS at the universities.
 The criteria is spelled out in CFC Policy Memo 15-2 at download below.

 The cadets receive a medal to be worn above their left breast pocket and a certificate recognizing their accomplishment.
-Leadership awards to senior ROTC cadets, one cadet at each senior ROTC unit, include a monetary incentive award of $100 from the Cape Fear Chapter.

 Formal presentation of these awards are made by an officer or representative of the Cape Fear Chapter whenever possible.